Birth Injury Attorney in Baltimore, Maryland

 Common Forms Of Child Birth-Related Medical Negligence

 While there are always risks during pregnancy, many of the above injuries occur when a medical provider behaves negligently.
-There are a huge number of different ways that negligence can occur, such as:
+There are a huge number of different ways that substandard behavior can occur, such as:

-– The incorrect or improper use of tools used during the birthing process, such as extraction vacuums and forceps.
+• The incorrect or improper use of tools used during the birthing process.

-– Failure to convert to a c-section in a timely manner.
+• Failure to convert to a c-section promptly.

 The Process of Filing a Claim